8 Splendid Spots to See Cherry Blossoms in Korea in 2021

 - 5.8 Cheongpung Lake Cherry Blossom Festival | TBA

-The blooming of cherry blossoms in Korea is an occasion that absolutely everyone in the country looks forward to.
-No one can pinpoint exactly what makes this annual blushing of the trees such a special event, but I’d guess it has something to do with its temporal nature.
+Seeing the cherry blossoms in Korea is an occasion that absolutely everyone in the country looks forward to.
+No one can pinpoint exactly what makes this yearly blushing of the trees such a special event, but I’d guess it has something to do with its temporal nature.

 After all, what could be more poetic than the falling of an infinite number of frail pink petals, as they drift peacefully to their deaths, just a few days or weeks after flowering?

 But when does Korea’s cherry blossom season actually begin?
 Well, it’s a little complicated…